llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 # C-API changes

-All the functions that have been added are temporary and will be deprecated in the future.
+Some new functions that have been added are temporary and will be deprecated in the future.
 The intention is that they'll help downstream projects adapt during the transition period.

 ```
 New functions (all to be deprecated)